- Prospective Students

 Mandarin Chinese is spoken by more than 1 billion people-one fifth of the global population.
 China is an emerging market and one of the world's biggest economies.
 Learning Mandarin Chinese will make your résumé stand out!
 Register for Chinese 1101 (Elementary Chinese I).
 Click here for more information on this program.

 Our Teacher Licensure Program is nationally recognized by the Council for the Accreditation of Educator Preparation (CAEP).
-As such it meets all national standards for the preparation of foreign language teachers established by CAEP as well as the American Council for the Teaching of Foreign Languages (ACTFL).
+As such it meets all national standards for the preparation of World language teachers established by CAEP as well as the American Council for the Teaching of World Languages (ACTFL).
 Click here for more information on this program.

 Dr. Kristin Routt is an award-winning professor who specializes in colonial Latin American and Spanish Golden Age literature.
 She enjoys helping students connect with these texts for what they continue to teach us today about gender, “race,” and ourselves.
 She especially values high-impact experiences outside of the classroom, and she regularly leads her students on study-abroad and service-learning programs.